jimwei1/Learning-Scorpion/README.md

 In Assignment 6, I created a program that generates a kinematic chain (a chain of links connected by motorized joints).
 This chain has a random number (between 8 to 12) of randomly shaped links with random sensor placement along the chain of 4 sensors and motors connected to these sensors.
 Links without sensors are still connected to each other, but won't be motorized.
-Links with sensors are colored green, while links without sensors are cyan.
+Links with sensors are colored green, while links without sensors are cyan (blue).

 ## Random Behavior: